shockz0rz/comfy-easy-grids/README.md

 git clone https://github.com/shockz0rz/comfy-easy-grids.git
 ```

-I don't believe there are any additional dependencies beyond what's already installed with ComfyUI; please correct me if I'm wrong on that!
+I don't believe there are any additional dependencies beyond what's already installed with ComfyUI; please let me know if I'm wrong about that!

+## Known Issues

+* By default, ComfyUI loads up a workflow from the last saved image on startup.
+Image grids from EasyGrids have their workflow saved in the metadata like any other Comfy image and can be loaded without any issues, but for some reason ComfyUI doesn't seem to automatically load from them on startup.

 ## Recommended Resources